sherlifelix/blog/_posts/2018-10-28-top-5-festivals-of-light-across-the-globe.md

 published: true
 title: Top 5 festivals of Light across the globe
 blog_category: Travel
+description: >-
+  When we say festival of lights, a lot is said about the Indian festival of Diwali and its grandeur.
+But there are other festival of lights ...
 ---
 When we say festival of lights, a lot is said about the Indian festival of Diwali and its grandeur.
 But there are other festival of lights too.
 Here is a list of othe top 5 festivals of light!